Voir Dire and Opening Statements: Influencing the Jury During and Immediately After Selection

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide litigators with critical tools for preparing voir dire and opening statements.
+This CLE course will provide litigators with critical tools for preparing voir dire and opening statements.
 Trial lawyers have the opportunity to influence potential jurors through creative and effective voir dire.
 Opening statements then allow the attorney to set the stage for the rest of the trial.
 The panel will offer specific advanced techniques for both.

 - Voir dire strategies and techniques